Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-inbox.md

 Click on the **Create Project Inbox** button to create a new Inbox for the selected Agent.

-Once the Inbox is created, you will find the *Default Inbox ID* above a now disabled button.
+Once the Inbox is created, you will find the *Default Inbox ID* above the now disabled button.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/cognigy-live-agent/images/project-wide-live-agent-setting-with-inbox-id.png" width="100%" />